+Road Accidents

-Road Accidents accounted for 9% of the recordable incidents over the past 8 years.
-For the first time the Company recorded ZERO recordable injuries resulting from vehicle accidents.
-The continuing AlertDriving program has had a major impact on driver awareness over the past four years.
-Injuries resulting from vehicle accidents have been reduced since the program inception dramatically decreasing medical treatment, lost and restricted day recordable
+For the 2nd year in a row the Company recorded ZERO recordable injuries resulting from vehicle accidents.
+The continuing AlertDriving program has had a major impact on driver awareness over the past five years.
+Injuries resulting from vehicle accidents have been reduced since the program inception dramatically decreasing medical treatment, lost and restricted day recordable cases.
+With vehicle driving being one of the most dangerous activities accident severity control is essential.

-Cuts or Abrasions accounted for 26% of the recordable incident over the past 8 years.
-Cuts or abrasions are up slightly from 7 in 2016 to 8 in 2017 accounting for 38% of all recordable incidents in 2017.
-While the number of Cuts or Abrasions is significantly down from previous years in 2017 for the first times cuts or abrasions exceeded ST&F's as the number one incident type.
-During 2017 Core Lab experienced the largest recovery in Production Enhancement resulting in new employee higher along with work load increase to manufacturing, machine shops and warehousing
+Cuts or Abrasions

+Cuts or abrasions are down from 8 in 2017 to 5 in 2018 accounting for 24% of all recordable incidents in 2018.
+4 of the 5 cuts or abrasions occurred in our manufacturing operations.
+During 2017 and 2018 Core Lab experienced the largest recovery in Production Enhancement resulting in new employee higher along with work load increases to manufacturing, machine shops and warehousing operations.

-Short Service Workers 2010 - 2017
+Short Service Workers 2010 - 2018